 According to CBC reporter Paul Hunter, Charles was trying to "go beyond" his role as a member of the Royal Family to spread messages he believed were important.

 He had founded the Prince of Wales Business Leaders Forum to promote economic growth that was environmentally responsible.

 "If people see the trouble that is taken by a particular business ... it has a remarkable impact on the attitude that consumers take toward that business," said the prince.

 Among the crowd of men in suits was a woman who was an advocate of environmental responsibility.

-"All the industry people here deserve to be commended for their efforts in environmental education and everything else," said forum guest Elizabeth May, now the leader of the federal Green Party, who was representing a group called Cultural Survival Canada.
+"All the industry people here deserve to be commended for their efforts in environmental education and everything else," said forum guest Elizabeth May, who became Leader of the federal Green Party in 2006.
+She was representing a group called Cultural Survival Canada.

 "But what we're really doing is taking baby steps when we need to be Olympic runners."